Which is the difference between microcement and polished concrete?

 • Polished concrete or microcement are two different products.
 They are similar in some points, such as the aesthetic look, and differ in others, such as the application technique or the results obtained with each one.

 • When installing or applying polished concrete, skilled professional is required, it means, people who know the job and dedicate themselves to it.
-The microcement need some knowledge, but we can apply for our own like we explain in our article “How to apply microcement in 4 easy steps?”.
+The microcement need some knowledge, but we can apply for our own.
 Although, from our side, we keep recommending the application of microcement ready to use by specialists.

 • Colours in polished concrete cannot be controlled effectively, as they suffer from uncontrollable bumps or variations.
 Something that does not happen with microcement, being able to obtain desired colours.
 The colours in the polished concrete.